Rohit-Saswadkar/Netflix_TV_shows_and_Movies_Clustering/README.md

-Netflix_Movies_-_TV_Show_Clustering_Unsupervised_ML
+## Netflix Dataset Analysis and Recommendation System

+### Project Overview

-Netflix Dataset Analysis and Recommendation System This project aims to analyze the Netflix Dataset of movies and TV shows until 2019, obtained from the third-party search engine Flixable.
-The primary objective is to group the content into relevant clusters using NLP techniques to enhance the user experience through a recommendation system.
-This system will help mitigate subscriber churn for Netflix, which currently boasts over 220 million subscribers.
+The project focuses on analyzing the Netflix Dataset of movies and TV shows until 2019, obtained from the third-party search engine Flixable.
+The primary objective is to enhance user experience and reduce subscriber churn through a recommendation system.
+With over 220 million subscribers, this system is crucial for Netflix's success.

-Moreover, this project seeks to uncover valuable insights and trends in the streaming entertainment industry by analyzing the dataset.

-Project Overview The project was carried out in the following step-by-step process:
+### Methodology

-Handling Null Values: Null values in the dataset were addressed to ensure data integrity and accuracy.
+1. **Handling Null Values**: Addressed null values in the dataset to ensure data integrity and accuracy.

-Managing Nested Columns: Columns containing nested data, such as director, cast, listed_in, and country, were processed to enable better visualization and analysis.
+2. **Managing Nested Columns**: Processed columns with nested data like director, cast, listed_in, and country for better visualization and analysis.

-Binning Ratings: The rating attribute was binned into categories such as adult, children's, family-friendly, and not rated to facilitate analysis and recommendation.
+3. **Binning Ratings**: Categorized the rating attribute into groups such as adult, children's, family-friendly, and not rated for analysis and recommendation.

-Exploratory Data Analysis (EDA): EDA techniques were employed to gain insights and understand patterns and trends in the dataset, with the goal of preventing subscriber churn.
+4. **Exploratory Data Analysis (EDA)**: Employed EDA techniques to gain insights, understand patterns, and prevent subscriber churn.

-Creating Clusters: Clustering techniques were applied to group the content based on attributes like director, cast, country, genre, rating, and description.
-These attributes were tokenized, preprocessed, and vectorized using the TF-IDF vectorizer.
+5. **Creating Clusters**: Applied clustering techniques based on attributes like director, cast, country, genre, rating, and description.
+Tokenized, preprocessed, and vectorized these attributes using the TF-IDF vectorizer.

-Dimensionality Reduction: The dimensionality of the dataset was reduced using Principal Component Analysis (PCA) to improve performance and eliminate noise.
+6. **Dimensionality Reduction**: Reduced the dataset's dimensionality using Principal Component Analysis (PCA) to enhance performance and eliminate noise.

-Clustering Algorithms: Both K-Means Clustering and Agglomerative Hierarchical Clustering algorithms were utilized to create clusters.
-The optimal number of clusters was determined (4 for K-Means and 2 for hierarchical clustering) using various evaluation methods.
+7. **Clustering Algorithms**: Utilized K-Means Clustering and Agglomerative Hierarchical Clustering algorithms to create clusters.
+Determined the optimal number of clusters (4 for K-Means, 2 for hierarchical clustering) using various evaluation methods.

-Content-Based Recommender System: A content-based recommender system was developed using the cosine similarity matrix to provide personalized recommendations to users.
-The aim was to reduce subscriber churn by offering relevant and engaging content.
+8. **Content-Based Recommender System**: Developed a content-based recommender system using the cosine similarity matrix to offer personalized recommendations.
+The goal is to reduce churn by providing relevant and engaging content.

-The comprehensive analysis and recommendation system developed in this project are expected to enhance user satisfaction and ultimately improve subscriber retention rates for Netflix.

-Conclusion
+### Conclusion

-By conducting this comprehensive analysis of the Netflix dataset and developing a content-based recommendation system, the project aims to enhance user satisfaction and reduce subscriber churn for Netflix.
-The clustering of content allows for improved grouping and organization, while the recommender system provides personalized recommendations based on user preferences.
-It is expected that these efforts will lead to higher user retention rates and ultimately benefit Netflix in maintaining its position as a leading streaming entertainment platform.
+This project's comprehensive analysis and recommendation system aim to boost user satisfaction and reduce subscriber churn for Netflix.
+By clustering content and providing personalized recommendations, it's expected to improve user retention rates and solidify Netflix's position as a leading streaming entertainment platform.